 |Charlevoix South Pier, MI|

-In March of 2009, Charlevoix Historical Society was awarded $29,666 for work on the Charlevoix South Pier Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of Michigan's "Save our Lights" license plate.
-Evidence of this work was clearly apparent in August of 2009, as the lighthouse, which had been painted white since in recent decades, was painted bright red.
-The pierhead lighthouse had been painted red from the time of the construction of first tower up until 1968.
+In March of 2009, Charlevoix Historical Society was awarded $29,666 for work on Charlevoix South Pier Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of Michigan's “Save our Lights” license plate.
+Evidence of this work was clearly apparent in August 2009, as the lighthouse, which had been white in recent decades, was painted bright red, a color it had sported for many years.

 Located on the southern pierhead marking the entrance to Round Lake from

 Lake Michigan.
 The lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

 The lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, Terry W. Phipps, used by permission.